TensorFlow can infer labels from a directory structure. For example, a binary image dataset can be organized like this:

 TensorFlow provides many optimizer and loss function options:

-The important habit is not to memorize every option.
 The important habit is to match the final layer, loss function, and label format.

 | Problem type | Final layer | Common loss | Label format |